tarntanate/urlshortener/README.md

 ## A list of scalability issues

+* Currently does not utilizing cluster node, or load-balancer.
 * Currently does not split the UI and the API separately.
-* Currently not support to scale up with cloud database.
-This demo app is using a single mongoDb instance.